 There is a trembling throughout the land.
-There is a tremor in the knees of abolition office-holders.
-They fear the loss of office and the concequent exposure of their swindling and rascalities.
-The sweet cake is being taken rom their nigger mouths.
-They are in doubt whether to die in the flames they have kindled or to forsake the ship which was so well scuttled by a single bullet hole !
+There is a tremor in the knees of They fear the loss of office and office-holders. the consequent exposure of their swindling and rascalities.
+The sweet cake is being taken from their nigger rouths.
+They are in doubt whether to die in the flames they have kindled or to forsake the ship which was so well scut-tled by a single bullet hole!

 It was scuttled in Washington-it is settling all over the land-going down like some leaky flat boat-rotting out as old rails rot out, and fading from mind as do passing jokes!

-And the cowardly mob which forsook the ship of State to dance on a flat boat ; to eat their food thereon, snatched with dirty, greasy fingers, are now at sca without map, chart or compass, and daily crying for help as they dashed on the breakers of political disinare tegration.
+And the cowardly mob which forsook the ship of State to dance on a flat boat ; to eat their food thereon, snatched with dirty, greasy fingers, are now at sea without map, chart or compass, and daily crying for help as they are dashed on the breakers of political disintegration.

 They have had a pleasant voyage-too pleasant to last long.
-Soon ripe, soon rotten !
-It was an excursion party ; not of statesmen but of clowns, flat-boat men, tyrants, swindlers, rotten democrats, time serving politicians, men longing for money, gabbing women, and old maids in love with lusty niggers, bran eaters and long-haired Yankee pedagogues, thirsty for Ethiopian aroma, codfish aristocracy, played-out saloon loafers in officers uniforms, cotton stealers, mule thieves, spoon hunters, jeweiry finders, house breakers, women insulters, orphan makers, and irresponsible adventurers.
+Soon ripe, soon rotten!
+It was an excursion party; not of statesmen but of clowns, flat-boat men, tyrants, swindlers, rotten democrats, time serving politicians, men longing for money, gabbing women, and old maids in love with lusty niggers, bran eaters and long-haired Yankee pedagogues, thirsty for Ethiopian aroma, codfish aristocracy, played-out saloon loafers in officers uniforms, cotton stealers, mule thieves, spoen hunters, jewelry finders, house breakers, women insulters, orphan makers, and irresponsible adventurers.

 It arose in the night while the people slept.

-It put a flat boat pilot on the ship of State-it went from Kansas to Springfield for its leader, it took its leader home in sham sorrow holding boyonets to those who would not weep -it prepared and killed its fatted calf on the route-it made its barbecue a funeral pyreit roared its parks of artitlery-it subsided with a pistol shot, and the excursion party is going home to the bosom of Abraham, wherever that bosom may be.
+It put a flat boat pilot on the ship of State-it went from Kansas to Springfield for its leader, it took its leader home in sham sorrow, holding boyonets to those who would not weep -it prepared and killed its fatted calf on the route-it made its barbecue a funeral pyret roared its parks of artitlery-it subsided with a pistol shot, and the excursion party is going home to the bosom of Abraham, wherever that bosom may be.

-It was an excursion party the like of which never was seen before in the history of a peo-It was a nest of black snakes.
-It was a ope of blood red ants.
-It was a swarm of poisonous lice.
+It was an excursion party the like of which never was seen before in the history of a peo-ple.
+It was a nest of black snakes.
+It was a rope of blood-red ants.
+It was a swarm poisonous lice.
 It was a current of death.
-It was an army with fire, poison, ropes, gongs, coffins, skeletons, widows, prostitutes, dead men and devits, all in procession.
+It was an army with fire, poison, ropes, gongs, coffins, skeletons, widows, prostitutes, men and devils, all in procession.
 It was a crowded flat boat of infamy.
 It went from happiness to hell by water and by land.
-It burnt, stole, pillaged, robbed, murdered, in-sulted, strangled, ignored, irritated, tantalized, tyrannized, usurped, wounded, devasted and destroyed even its own, in the hellish frenzy of drunken excitement.
-It went by water to Washington-it mounted its flat boat on wheels, and went with it back to the prairies of the West, cursing God and insulting those who would not weep at the mysterious Providence.
+It burnt, stole, pillaged, robbed, murdered, insulted, strangled, ignored, irritated, tantalized, tyrannized, usurped, wounded, devasted and destroyed even its own, in the hellish frenzy of drunken excitement.
+It went by water to Washington-it mounted its flat boat on wheels, and went with it back to the prairies of the West, cursing God and insulting these who would not weep at the mysterious